AnthonyBeCode/Hamilton-promo-3/Parcours EN/08-DB/sql-exo-pdf/readme.md

 - Show only the first names.
 - Show the first names, birthdates and the school of each of them.
 - Show females students only.
-- Show students that are in the school Andy only.
+- Show students that are in the school Andy(2) only.
 - Show only the first names of students, but in descending order (DESC).
 Then do the same but limit the result to 2.
 - Add Ginette Dalor, born the 01/01/1930 and put her at Central, still in SQL.
 - Modify Ginette (still in SQL) and change her gender and her first name to "Omer".